andrecaiado/spring-boot-testcontainers/README.md

 The Testcontainers were configured at the tests level.

-Thefollowing annotations were used to configure the Testcontainers:
+The following annotations were used to configure the Testcontainers:

 - The `@Testcontainers` annotation is used to enable the Testcontainers support in the test class.